HaraldBerthelsen/marytts-lang-ar/README.md

 This is very much work in progress.
 It sort of works for me - but there are plenty of errors and problems.

-Test version is (sometimes - and apparently works in chrome only) up on http://demo.morf.se/marytts
+Test version is (sometimes - and apparently works in chrome only) up on http://morf.se:59125

-For vocalisation the Mishkal software needs to be running in the background.
-Clone it from here https://github.com/linuxscout/mishkal.git, and run mishkal-webserver.py.
+For vocalisation another server needs to be running in the background.
+Clone it from here https://github.com/HaraldBerthelsen/arabic_vocaliser.git, and run "nohup python vocalise.py server &"
-NOTE - the current version 2015-11-24 of mishkal doesn't seem to work at all, the code is being restructured.
-I have a version from a week ago or so that works, and I'm sure it will work again soon.

 Clone and compile marytts (mvn package).